Ryoo Seung-wan

-Ryoo Seung-wan (born December 15, 1973) is a South Korean film director.
+Ryoo Seung-wan (Korean: 류승완; born December 15, 1973) is a South Korean filmmaker.
+He made his debut in 1996 with the short film Dangerous Head, then worked as a director under director Park Chan-wook, took film lessons, and made his feature film debut with Die Bad (2000).
+He received the Blue Dragon Film Awards for Best New Director, drawing attention from the film industry.
+Ryoo Seung-wan is called Korea's "action kid" for his unique action and rough life style.

+He has directed films such as Crying Fist (2005), The Unjust (2010), The Berlin File (2013), Veteran (2015), Escape from Mogadishu (2021), and Smugglers (2023).

 Early life

 Ryoo Seung-wan was born in 1973 in Onyang, a small town in South Chungcheong Province.
 With the choice of domestic films mostly limited to propaganda and hostess films due to extreme government censorship, young Ryoo often opted for the more kinetic and free-spirited action films from the Shaw Brothers canon.
 Watching Jackie Chan's Drunken Master turned him into a lifelong fan, and Ryoo spent his youth building his knowledge of and love for Hong Kong-style action films.
 Dreaming of becoming a film director someday, he took taekwondo lessons and saved lunch money for three years during middle school to buy an 8mm camera, with which he shot short films.